piotrmurach/strings-numeral/README.md

 ### 2.6 configuration

-All available configuration options are:
+All available configuration settings are:

 * `currency` - Adds currency words for integer and fractional parts.
 Supports `EUR`, `GBP`, `JPY`, `PLN` and `USD`.
 Defaults to `USD`.
 * `decimal` - Formats fractional part of a number.
 The `:digit` value spells out every digit and the `:fraction` appends divider word.
 Defaults to `:fraction`.